dzlab/coursera/GCP/Professional Data Engineer/Reading.md

 - table date range for bq.
 Accessing tables with dates and partitioned tables with functions like `TABLE_DATE_RANGE`, `_TABLE_SUFFIX`, `TABLE_QUERY`. https://stackoverflow.com/questions/22641894/bigquery-wildcard-using-table-date-range
 - Syntax for wildcards in big query names.
 And in legacy SQL? https://cloud.google.com/bigquery/docs/querying-wildcard-tables
-- partitioning tables.
-Based on what are they partitioned — ingestion time, timestamp, date.
-How are they named?
-How are they then accessed in queries?
-Using `_PARTITIONTIME`. https://cloud.google.com/bigquery/docs/partitioned-tables

 #### Security
 - Basic roles for datasets https://cloud.google.com/bigquery/docs/access-control-basic-roles#dataset-basic-roles